Someday (I Will Understand): Critical response

-"Someday (I Will Understand)" initially received mixed reviews from music critics.
+"Someday (I Will Understand)" initially received mixed to favorable reviews from music critics.
 While reviewing Britney & Kevin: Chaotic, Mike McGuirk of Rhapsody noted, "Britney now sings about either the husband or the kid."
 Gil Kaufman of MTV called the song a "horrible Britney ballad with the black-and-white video that began her descent into madness."
 Leo Ebersole of the Chicago Tribune considered it "a fictional piece", while another reviewer from the same newspaper noted that "as a matter of fact, the song is more or less a lesson in Britney history."
 Becky Bain of Idolator praised the track, stating that "Britney goes genuine for this ode to her unborn baby."
 Kurt Kirton of About.com said that "And Then We Kiss" and other remixes of songs like "Toxic" and "Someday (I Will Understand)" on the remix album B in the Mix: The Remixes "hold their own".
 IGN writer Spence D. noted the Hi-Bias Signature Radio Remix "reverberates with all the clichés that often stifle the music that rustles through the late night/early morning club scenes around the world."
 Rolling Stone contributor Barry Walters gave the song's remix a negative review, saying that "nothing can rescue Spears' freakishly sappy flop single "Someday (I Will Understand)".
 Bradley Stern also of MTV, however, praised the Leama & Moor Remix, saying it "transforms the tearjerker of a ballad into a full-on trance anthem.
 Big beats, stuttering vocals – it's heartbreak on the dance floor."

 Over the years following its release, attitude toward the song began to change for the positive.
 Ten years after its release, a reviewer for AXS called the song "serene" and the "most sincere single of her career."
 A writer for MuuMuse said that while the song was not career-defining, it was "interesting, and certainly personal."